Eugene F. Loud

-Eugene Francis Loud (March 12, 1847 – December 19, 1908) was an American Civil War veteran who served six terms as a U.S. Representative from California from 1891 to 1903.
+Eugene Francis Loud (March 12, 1847 – December 19, 1908) was an American politician, lawyer, and merchant.
+He was a Civil War veteran, who served six terms as a U.S. Representative from California from 1891 to 1903.

-Early life and career
+Early life

 Born in Abington, Massachusetts, Loud went to sea and afterward settled in California.

+Civil War

-During the Civil War, he enlisted in a California Cavalry battalion in 1862, which formed a part of the Second Regiment, Massachusetts Volunteer Cavalry.
+During the Civil War, he enlisted in a California Cavalry Battalion in 1862, which formed a part of the Second Regiment, Massachusetts Volunteer Cavalry.

+Early career

 He returned to California, where he engaged in mining and as clerk for fifteen years.
 He studied law, and served as a clerk in the customs service in San Francisco.
 He served as a member of the California State Assembly for the 43rd district from 1885 to 1887.
 He was cashier of the city and county of San Francisco.

 Congress

 Loud was elected as a Republican to the Fifty-second and to the five succeeding Congresses (March 4, 1891 – March 3, 1903).
 He served as chairman of the Committee on the Post Office and Post Roads (Fifty-fourth through Fifty-seventh Congresses).
 In April 1898, Loud was among the six representatives who voted against declaring war on Spain.
 He was an unsuccessful candidate for reelection in 1902 to the Fifty-eighth Congress.
+In one of his last acts before leaving office, he voted against the Anarchist Exclusion Act of 1903, the only Republican to do so.

 Death

-He died in San Francisco, December 19, 1908.
+He died in San Francisco, on December 19, 1908.
 He remains were cremated and the ashes interred in the Odd Fellows Cemetery (which no longer exists).
 He was re-interred at Greenlawn Memorial Park, Colma.